Scriptor/pharen/tutorial.markdown

 This installs the `pharen` (for the compiler) and `phake` (a build/utility tool) commands so you can use them from anywhere.

-Optional: You can also run Pharen's test suite

 ### Hello world {#hello-world}
 Open a text editor (any should work) and enter the following code:

 {% highlight clojure %}
+; This is a comment and won't show up
 (print "Hello, world!")
 {% endhighlight %}

-Save this in your server's document root directory as `hello.phn`.
+Save this in your server's document root directory as _hello.phn_.
 From inside this directory run the following command to compile it:

 {% highlight bash %}
 pharen hello.phn